 This rework of the routine may include additions or subtractions.
 You may always check your email first when arriving at the office.
 You find this starts the day appropriately and gets tasks done quickly.
 However, this automatic checking of your inbox may be distracting you from tasks that need your attention most.

 Is there a conflict amongst team members that you continue to put off because you have a checklist to complete first?
 That checklist is never-ending because emails and phone calls continue to pour in throughout the day.
 Your routine of checking your inbox before everything else may be hindering your ultimate growth.

 Take your time

-Weigh your options, then make a decision.
+Adapting to change means making sure you weigh your options, then make a decision.
 Take the time to think it out and see where each one takes you.
 Reacting may be comfortable for you.
 This breath of air makes you uncomfortable but can lead to a better decision.